WHO DO I CONTACT FOR MY SPECIFIC PARKING OR CURBSIDE MANAGEMENT ISSUE?

 If the posted sign limit is two hours, can I go back and “feed” the meter to obtain additional time?

-No. The posted sign limits of 30 minutes, 1 hr, 2 hrs, 3 hrs, 4 hrs and 10 hrs are strictly enforced.
+No. The posted sign limits of 30 minutes, 2 hrs, 3 hrs, 4 hrs and 10 hrs are strictly enforced.
 The purpose of creating a time limit is to afford other motorists the opportunity to patronize local businesses.
-If you need longer-term parking there are parking lots located throughout the City that charge affordable daily rates.
+If you need longer-term parking, there are parking lots located throughout the city that charge affordable daily rates.

 When are the meters and parking regulations enforced?